home... about pamela... tellings... quiet days... workshops... scripts, hymns & essays

-Pamela has been called a spellbinding storyteller.
-She's told stories at open-mic night at a cafe - at the hospital bedside of a sick friend - at a statewide women's gathering - by candlelight, at the Great Vigil of Easter - at parties and wedding receptions - in living rooms and sanctuaries and Sunday school rooms and workshop sites - at a town gazebo on a lovely July day...
+splash We are creatures of story, and for untold thousands of years people have shaped, remembered, and passed along human culture by telling stories.
+When a story is told – by heart – teller and listeners share a living experience of voice and place.
+I've told stories at open-mic night at a cafe - at the hospital bedside of a sick friend - at a statewide women's gathering - by candlelight, at the Great Vigil of Easter - at parties and wedding brunches - in living rooms and sanctuaries and Sunday school rooms and workshop sites - at a town gazebo on a lovely July day - at dinner with my grandchildren - and every telling is one-of-a-kind.

 Storytelling Programs